Why study this course?

 Career opportunities after this course include senior network administrator, network engineer within small and medium-sized enterprises, large enterprises or security operations centres including BT, Vodafone, O2, Cisco Systems, Accenture, Bloomberg, Fortinet and more.

-By paying for a place on the course you confirm you have received an offer letter accepting you onto the course, you meet the standard entry requirements for the course and that you agree to the School of Computing's standard terms and condtions for professional and short courses
+By paying for a place on the course you confirm you have received an offer letter accepting you onto the course, you meet the standard entry requirements for the course and that you agree to the School of Computing and Digital Media's standard terms and condtions for professional and short courses

 Payment must be made in full via our eShop before the start of the course.
 Full payment of the fee will qualify you for a 10% discount.
 Please contact us directly to find out more.